To book call 020 8069 9000

 Both teamwork and collaboration involve a group of people working together to complete a shared goal.

-The key difference between the two is that whilst teamwork combines the individual efforts of all team members to achieve a goal, people working collaboratively complete a project collectively.
+The key difference between the collaboration and teamwork is that whilst teamwork combines the individual efforts of all team members to achieve a goal, people working collaboratively complete a project collectively.
 Those collaborating work together as equals, usually without a leader, to come up with ideas or make decisions together to complete a goal.
-Whereas teamwork is usually overseen by a team leader, and those within a team are delegated individual tasks to complete to contribute towards the team’s end goal.
+Whereas team work is usually overseen by a team leader, and those within a team are delegated individual tasks to complete to contribute towards the team’s end goal.

 A Stanford study found that people working collaboratively stuck at their task for 64% longer than those working individually on the same task.
 It also reported higher levels of engagement and success and lower levels of fatigue.